stobajas/cqfd/README.md

 invoked.
 In the example above, the whole current working directory of cqfd is passed to Docker as its build context, so most people will also add a ``.dockerignore`` file to avoid that.

+``legacy_builder_user`` (default false): in its early versions, cqfd used a fixed 'builder' account in the container.
+The container's user later evolved to use a user that mimics the host environment.
+When set to ``true``, the legacy builder account will be used instead.

 Generated Docker images for your project will be named $org_$name.